skokec/hypaan/README.md

    * user-defined metrics file parsing (defaults to json files)

 Capabilities:
- * handling over 50.000 experiment runs
+ * handling of over 50.000 experiment runs
  * hot-reloading of dataset definitions
- * caching of experiments runs
+ * caching of experiment runs

 ## Installation and dependencies